AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-label-configure.md

 1. Expand ![Expansion selector](../assets/icon-display-expand.png) the **Origin** section, and verify that the following fields are complete:

    - **Street Address** – The street address of the place from which shipments are sent.
 For example, the location of your company or warehouse.
 This field is required for shipping labels.
-   - **Street Address Line 2** – Any additional address information, such as the floor, entrance and so on.
-We strongly recommend that you use this field.
+   - **Street Address Line 2** – Any additional address information, such as the floor or entrance.
+Using this field is recommended.

    ![Origin](../configuration-reference/sales/assets/shipping-settings-origin.png)<!-- zoom -->